 The main reason for cleansing your skin in the morning is to remove any leftover product applied from the night before, and sweat from throughout the night.

-Cleansing your skin in the evening is necessary to remove the day’s grim, pollution and makeup before applying any other skin care product on your face.
+Cleansing your skin in the evening is necessary to remove the day’s grime, pollution and makeup before applying any other skincare product on your face.